vuejs/apollo/README.md

 },
 ```

-**This will called one when the component is created and it must return the option object.**
+**This will called once when the component is created and it must return the option object.**

 *This also works for [subscriptions](#subscriptions).*